michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 ---
 layout: post
-title: "2017 FNB Cape Town 12 ONERUN review"
+title: "FNB Cape Town 12 ONERUN"
 categories: journal
 ---

-The 3rd edition of the now annual FNB Cape Town 12 ONERUN took place this year.
+The 3rd edition of the now annual FNB Cape Town 12 ONERUN took place in 2017.
-Having now participated it in all 3 events, I'm going to share my thoughts on the most recent one.
+Having now participated it in all 3 events, I’m going to share my thoughts on the most recent one.

+My level of expectation was high, as the previous two events were loads of fun.
+For such a new event, it was well organised and I didn’t experience any hiccups.

 ### Registration